Aldo Leopold Park

 Park Details

-This 11-acre park located south of the beltline, between Fish Hatchery Road and Seminole Hwy. features a reservable picnic shelter, ball field, full court basketball, a new playground in 2016 and in the winter season a hill perfect for sledding.TRY THE BIKE TRAIL
+This 11-acre park is located south of the beltline, between Fish Hatchery Road and Seminole Hwy. and features Madison's first pump track, a reservable picnic shelter, a multipurpose field, a full-court basketball, a playground, an all-levels bicycle adventure trail, and a hill perfect for sledding in the winter.Park Highlights

 What is a pump track?
 The basic goal of a pump track is to use the terrain, in this case, hills and curves on asphalt to maintain your speed and gain momentum as you bike the track with minimal or no pedaling.